 There are 4 factors that will help you determine whether you should be hiring a new physical therapist or not.

-- The full caseload should last 8 weeks or more (rule out flash in the pan schedules).
+- The full caseload should last 8 weeks or more (rule out flash in the pan spikes in patient visits).

-- How length of time a patient has to wait to get in for the initial evaluation.
+- How long a patient has to wait to get in for the initial evaluation.

 - A majority of your patients generally come to physical therapy at least 3 times a week and patient cancellation rates are minimized.

-Keep these things in mind.
-I am all in favor of hiring a new physical therapist and I hope you can do that and live a life of freedom and independence.
-That’s how exactly how my coaching clients and my mastermind clients grow their business, reach their goals, and take time off.
+I am all in favor of hiring a new physical therapist (or PTA) and I hope you can do that and live a life of freedom and independence.
+That’s exactly how my coaching clients and my mastermind clients grow their business, reach their goals, and take time off.